VectorInstitute/projectpensive/README.md

 3. Install package dependencies: `pip install -r requirements.txt`

+## External to Vector
-## Data Download
+### Data Download
 To run any training programs or demos, you will need to download the data.
 Assuming you have a Kaggle account, go to [the dataset](https://www.kaggle.com/sherinclaudia/sarcastic-comments-on-reddit) and download the zip file.
 Unzip and move the csv file to `baiso/civility/recommender/train-balanced-sarcasm.csv`.
 Once this is done, traverse to `baiso/civility/recommender` and run `python preprocess_data.py`.
 If done correctly, you will have all data you need to run experiments and the demo.

-## Model Checkpoints
+#### Model Checkpoints
 If you want to run the demo, you will need model checkpoints for the civility filter and the recommender.
 You will also need precomputed embeddings for the diversity filter.

-You can either train the filters yourself (see Civility Filter and Recommender Engine sections) or download the checkpoints from the server.
+You will need to train the filters yourself (see Civility Filter and Recommender Engine sections).
 To acquire the precomputed embeddings for the diversity filter, see the Diversity Filter section.

-## Civility Filter
+#### Civility Filter
 Code for the civility filter can be found under `baiso/civility/classifier`.
-To train a model on the vaughan server, run `sbatch run.slurm`.
+To train a model, run `python train.py`.

-## Diversity Filter
+#### Diversity Filter
 Code for the diversity filter can be found under `baiso/diversity`.
-To generate subreddit embeddings, go to `basio/diversity/embeddings` and run the `subreddit2vec.ipynb` file and to generate comment emebddings, run the `sentencetransformers.ipynb` file.
+To generate subreddit embeddings, go to `basio/diversity/embeddings` and run the `subreddit2vec.ipynb` file and to generate comment embeddings, run the `sentencetransformers.ipynb` file.

-## Recommender Engine
+#### Recommender Engine
 Code for the recommender engine can be found under `baiso/civility/recommender`.
-To train a recommender on the vaughan server, run `sbatch run.slurm`
+To train a recommender, run `python train.py`

+## Internal to Vector
+If you have access to the vaughan server, you can run a shell script to download all necessary data and model checkpoints.
+To do so, run `sh download_data_and_checkpoints`.

 ## Demo
 To run the demo, do the following